 Certified Naturally Grown's apiary certification standards for natural beekeeping is about as close as a beekeeper can get to becoming organic.
 HoneyBear Farms has introduced these standards in our daily best practices, including use of approved treatments and management of the bees.

 Yes, we sell honey and bees, but we also provide beekeeping services including mentor assistance, honey extraction and packaging, and wax treatment.
 One of our passions is to help other small businesses and local charities, so we offer an expanding line of synergistic products including T-shirts, pottery, candles and soap!!

-Your purchase of soap from ‘Soap with Purpose’ (Part of the HoneyBear Farms family) is proud to donate proceeds to various charities.
+Your purchase of soap from ‘Soap for Hope’ (Part of the HoneyBear Farms' family) is proud to donate proceeds to various charities.
 Our son, Nick Trout, is the founder, soap maker and genius behind the entire project to raise funds for various charities around Louisville and surrounding areas.
 Nick has a kind heart and continues to raise money year-round, so please, if you ever need soap for a gift or for your home, let him know!
 He’s perfecting his soap making skills to make each batch better…ask for a specific blend that you prefer as well !!

 Currently he offers: Sugar Cookie, Pumpkin Spice, Cinnamon, Vanilla & Oatmeal, Peppermint, and Wild Berry.

 Soaps are Goat Milk soap based and made with honey to smooth and calm the skin.
 ENJOY!

 Made with natural goat milk and HoneyBear Farms’ honey.
 Ideal for people with sensitive skin or skin allergies.
 Goat milk is rich in proteins, vitamins and minerals.
 It is gentle and nourishing.